botmarley42/s-yt_downloader_stand-alone_executable_windows/README.md

 The main python source code can be found in "youtube_downloader\yt_dl_gui.py"

 The yt_resources.py file is a result of the Resource Compiler for PyQt5 and contains the logos of soundcloud etc. in resource object code.
 The original resources like the logos .png,.icon etc. can be found in "youtube_downloader\ytdl_resources" directory.

+The "soundcloud_and_yt_downloader_version_info.txt" is used as a version file for the application in windows.
+You can see those information if you view the details of the app.

 The following modules/plugins for python were used: